|

-The first Sabbath
+The first time the Sabbath

 Exodus 16:1 says, “They set out from Elim,